khanhpbui/react-native-practice/README.md

 # React Native Learning Exercises

-- This repository contains a collection of small exercises that I used as part of my journey to learn React Native.
-I've created this repository to keep track of my progress.
+- The purpose of this repository is to provide a platform for me to undertake small exercises as part of my React Native learning journey.

 ## What is React Native?